ZaynabMohammed/Ansible_Tasks/task1/README.md

-# Task 1
-Use ansible-builtinmodules to:
+# Task 1: Use ansible-builtinmodules to:
-1- Update cache
+  1. Update cache.
-2- Install latest nginx
+  2. Install latest nginx
-3- Copy index.html from controller to host 1
+  3. Copy index.html from controller to host 1
-4- Restart nginxservice
+  4. Restart nginxservice
-5- Can you see your index.html file when you hit host 1 on port 80?

 ## Steps
 ### 1) Use Docker to power up multiple Docker containers to act as target servers for Ansible.